Cheshire Wildlife Trust's main office and farm education facility.

 As part of a wildlife-friendly farm management regime supported by Higher Level Stewardship (HLS) programmes, we also produce spring barley, species-rich hay and silage for winter feed.

+Our species-rich hay meadows and pastures have ‘wild bird mix margins’, which are great for invertebrates, small mammals and in particular, hundreds of feeding finches in autumn and winter.
+Other species found on the farm include badgers, brown hares, great crested newts, skylarks and lapwings.
+Birds of prey include kestrels, buzzards, sparrow hawks, barn owls and hobbies during the summer.
 There are seven ponds on site, several of which are suitable for safe pond dipping sessions.
 We have a specially-designed tractor trailer platform that we can push in and out of the pond as the water level changes.
 There is a wide variety of pond invertebrates and creatures found in our ponds including water boatman, snails, newts, newt larvae of various stages and dragonfly nymphs.

 Swathes of wildflowers, hedges and wild field margins provide excellent habitats for minibeast hunting for school visit.
 We also have wildlife rich ditches, an orchard and arable fields, which support many wildflowers and arable farmland birds.